 Council would like to thank the VDRC Timber Creek staff who have worked tirelessly over the past few weeks to ensure the safety and wellbeing of evacuated residents and the rest of the community.

 It would also like to thank the Northern Land Council for their support during this time and their massive effort coordinating public donations to affected community members; the Department of Chief Minister and Cabinet; the NTG Local Recovery department, headed up by Jake Quinlivan; and members of the Red Cross team based in Timber Creek helping with flood recovery.

-Lastly, Council would like to thank the generous people of Katherine and Darwin, who have donated essential items such washing machines, fridges, mattresses, bed frames and smaller personal items that have been lost in the disaster.
+Lastly, Council would like to thank the generous people of Katherine and Darwin, who donated essential items such washing machines, fridges, mattresses, bed frames and smaller personal items that have been lost in the disaster.